Playtime Is Over

 Artist: Anne de Vries

-In collaboration with contributors: Mansur Suri (main actor), Leonardo Reuvenkamp (3D Animator)
+Contributors: Mansur Suri (main actor), Leonardo Reuvenkamp (3D animator)

 Fragments from: ‘To Romanticize with Indecision’